-Some days later, Brick and his older brother, Gooper (Jack Carson), visit the family plantation in Alabama to celebrate their father's 65th birthday on a hot and humid August day.
+Brick and his older brother, Gooper (Jack Carson), visit the family plantation in Alabama to celebrate their father's 65th birthday on a hot and humid August day.
 The family rumor is that the wealthy patriarch "Big Daddy" Pollitt (Burl Ives) may have developed colon cancer and would be forced to quickly settle his will, leaving his money and land to one of his two sons before he dies.

 Gooper and his wife Mae (Madeleine Sherwood) have gone to great lengths to stay in Big Daddy's good favor.
 Gooper has lived his entire life in accordance with his father's casual instructions, and he and Mae have a "dynasty" of children to carry on the Pollitt name.
 Brick's wife Maggie (Elizabeth Taylor) is clever and outspoken, and holds no small amount of contempt for Gooper and Mae's entitled attitudes and five spoiled and obnoxious offspring.
 Brick, recovering from his injury on crutches, drinks heavily and argues with Maggie about the dismal state of their marriage: Maggie still adores Brick, though she is troubled by his self-destructive behavior, and Brick is angry and sullen towards Maggie because of a yet unspecified incident involving his recently-deceased friend Skipper.
 Adding to the pressure is Gooper's and Mae's constant criticism of Brick and Maggie due to Brick's alcoholism and the fact that they are childless.